jeremiekounoudji/edc-ai/.qoder/rules/edc-ai-global-rules.md

 * **ALWAYS** use TypeScript interfaces or types explicitly.
 * **ALWAYS** log API calls and user actions with a centralized logger.
 * **NEVER** commit unused code.
+**Always** use context7 mcp or search on web to get the latest documentation when resolving bugs related to external service and package

 ---